[DIY] Solar Inverter Sizing and Installation Complete Step By Step Guide

 The "Rapid Shutdown" Reality Check

-Part 3: String vs. Micro (The Shade Decision)
+Part 3: String vs. Micro

 • String Inverter (Central box): Cheap, powerful, simple.
 Downside: If one panel gets shade from a chimney, the whole string performs like the shaded one.
 Only use this if your roof has zero shade between 9 AM and 3 PM.